How car finance works through Autedia

-Being self-employed can be a good feeling – you can make your own hours, and you’ve got control with no annoying boss.
+Being self-employed can be a good feeling – you can make your hours and have control with no annoying boss.

 However, it can make life a little bit more complicated!
-When you work for a salary, you’ll often have things like tax and payroll done for you.
-But, when you’re self-employed, you have to sort all of that yourself.
+You’ll often have taxes and payroll done when you work for a salary.
+But, when you’re self-employed, you must sort all of that yourself.

 How easy is it to get car finance for self-employed drivers?